 So for planning purposes, it takes roughly, 30 to 40 minutes per pound or half kilogram to smoke your turkey.
 This is just a guide, as it can take longer, especially if you experience the dreaded cooking stall, but more on that in a sec.

-The internal temperature of the turkey must be 165°F/75°C when measuring in the chicken breast.
+The internal temperature of the turkey must be 165°F/75°C when measuring in the turkey breast.
 The turkey thighs must be 180°F/85°C. When I smoke it, I use a double internal thermometer to track the progress during the smoking process.
 When it reaches the cooked temperature, I then use a stick probe thermometer to check the temperature around the whole turkey.
 Some smokers don't cook evenly, so you want to make sure the whole bird is cooked properly.

 Now back to the smoking stall.
 Sometimes when smoking meats, the temperature increase reaches a stalling point where it seems that the internal temp of the meat is no longer increasing.
 Usually I just wait it out, and it can add an hour to your cooking time, but have had it stall for even longer.
 This usually happens when the meat is close to being done, but not yet.
 My turkey stalled at 154°F/68°C in this recipe.
 Alternatively, you can pop it into the oven to complete the cooking process.
 The smoking is already through the meat, so you can pop it into the oven on 350°F/175°C, and cover with foil until you reach the right temperature.
 Of course, smoking purists would not be necessarily happy with this, but sometimes it's necessary, especially if you have company waiting!